Planning to rent a car in Iceland? Getting the right vehicle for your road trip is the first priority

-Insurance tips for renting a car in Iceland
+Insurance and planning tips for renting a car in Iceland

 - Plan your route ahead and find out if you need to rent a small car (only for driving on the ring road), SUV or a camper.